Shahid0009/MyPortfolio/README.md

 This is shahid ahmed
-I am a web developer
+I am a web developer, based in Banglore